 There are many hypotheses on why catfish bite during rain.
 According to one notion, catfish with a heightened sense of smell are more prone to bite when it rains.

-In addition, rain produces a more favorable environment for catfish to feed because it muddies the water and makes it more difficult for predators to notice.
+In addition, rain produces a more favourable environment for catfish to feed because it muddies the water and makes it more difficult for predators to notice.

 Regardless of the cause, it is inevitable that catfish are more prone to bite when it rains: